-Research states that a women’s education is the most important factor to a child’s life outcomes.
+Research states that a mother’s education level is the most important factor to her child’s life outcomes.
 Educated women have the ability to lift families, communities and countries out of poverty.
-In short, the more women employed the less people are driven into poverty.
+In short, the more women are employed the less people are driven into poverty.

-Some of the many ways by which women and girls’ education can end poverty include:
+Some of the many ways in which women and girls’ education can end poverty include:

 - Reducing human and sex trafficking